 Students who love to write might be able to write blog posts or newsletters for their favorite community organizations.

 Get political!
 There are opportunities even for students who aren’t yet old enough to vote.
 Students can reach out to local campaigns to see if there are any volunteer roles available.
-YSA has a list of ways young people can get involved.
-And local organizations like You Can Vote have opportunities for behind the scenes volunteers and voter education volunteers.
+Local organizations like You Can Vote have opportunities for behind-the-scenes volunteers and voter education volunteers.

 Contribute to crowd-sourced national research.
-I mentioned Citizen Science back in April, but the National Archives are looking for citizen archivists and the Smithsonian is looking for digital volunteers to help with their records.
+I mentioned Citizen Science in a previous post, but the National Archives are looking for citizen archivists and the Smithsonian is looking for digital volunteers to help with their records.

 EDUCATE YOURSELF

 Before becoming a college counselor, one of my past jobs was with the Center for Service-Learning & Community Engagement at a public university.
-My job was to connect students with volunteer experiences out of the classroom but also to educate students on community issues.
-One of my favorite tools was Breakaway’s Active Citizen Continuum which prompts volunteers to learn more about their causes, question existing systems, and move towards active citizenship.
+My job was to connect students with volunteer experiences outside the classroom and to educate them about community issues.

 Students can become more deeply involved in their communities and become more effective, empathetic volunteers by taking time to learn more about the issues that matter most to them.
 For example: